-Over the next two weeks we will conclude our series on PTSD among women veterans by talking with Navy veteran Meosha Thomas.
-This week, Meosha talks about the trauma of a helicopter crash that killed a close friend, and the PTSD symptoms that followed after she returned home.
-She also describes the impossible choices you must make when you are both a mother and a soldier.
+Meosha Thomas talks about the trauma of a helicopter crash that killed a close friend, and the PTSD symptoms that followed after she returned home.
+She also describes the impossible choices she has to make while trying to be both a mother and a soldier.

-This week’s show is the second half of my conversation with Ruth Moore, a survivor of Military Sexual Trauma, and the namesake of the Ruth Moore Act, a piece of pending legislation which would remove some of the current barriers to treatment and justice for survivors of MST.
+Ruth Moore is the namesake of the Ruth Moore Act, a piece of pending legislation which would remove some of the current barriers to treatment and justice for survivors of military sexual trauma.
 This part of the interview covers Ruth’s path to personal healing after returning from overseas duty, and her choice to share her …read more »

 In this episode of Safe Space Radio, Ruth Moore talks about being sexually assaulted by her commanding officer in the Navy, after which she was ostracized and punished for seeking help.
 Ruth eventually escaped, but as she explains, there are thousands of other young soldiers who are not as fortunate.

 Songwriter Michael Skinner used music as a way to heal from the abuse he suffered as a child.
 Michael talks about his adult experiences with PTSD, his often-frustrating encounters with the mental health system, and his efforts to resist the stigmatizing label of “mental illness.”
 He also explores songwriting as an important healing tool in …read more »